We Are Not Overcome

 - Are special hotel rates available?

 We have a limited number of rooms reserved at the Marriott Marquis for a reduced rate of $249.
-A link to reserve a room under the conference block will be available in November.
+Click here to reserve your room.

 - Will there be parking?